Title

 Customs Administrative Order No. 008-90 establishes a uniform schedule of brokerage fees for licensed customs brokers across all ports, detailing specific charges based on the value of imported articles and superseding previous regulations.

-Section 608 of the Tariff and Customs Code, as amended by Presidential Decree No. 1464, empowers the establishment of a uniform rate for brokerage fees.
+It is pursuant to Section 608 of the Tariff and Customs Code, as amended by Presidential Decree No. 1464.

-Yes, it supersedes CAO No. 3-89 and all other inconsistent rules, regulations, or orders.
+The provisions of CAO No. 3-89 as amended by this Order are superseded, and all other inconsistent rules, regulations, or orders are superseded and/or modified accordingly.

 Analyze Cases Smarter, Faster